OHDSI/TheBookOfOhdsi/Glossary.Rmd

 : The span of time a person continuously receives medical services from one or more providers at a care site in a given setting within the health care system.

 Vocabulary
 : A list of words and often phrases, usually arranged alphabetically and defined or translated.
-See Chapter \@ref(StandardizedVocabulary).
+See Chapter \@ref(StandardizedVocabularies).

 White Rabbit
 : A software tool for profiling a database before defining the ETL to the CDM.
 See Chapter \@ref(ExtractTransformLoad).